mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativenetrequest/rulecondition/index.md

     - '*' : Wildcard: Matches any number of characters.
     - '|' : Left or right anchor: If used at either end of the pattern, specifies the beginning or end of the URL respectively.
     - '||' : Domain name anchor: If used at the beginning of the pattern, specifies the start of a (sub-)domain of the URL.
     - '^' : Separator character: This matches anything except a letter, a digit. or one of _, -, ., or %.
-This also matchet the end of the URL.
+The last `^` may also match the end of the URL instead of a separator character.
     `urlFilter` is composed of the following parts: (optional left/domain name anchor) + pattern + (optional right anchor).
     If omitted, all URLs are matched.
 An empty string is not allowed.
     A pattern beginning with ||* is not allowed.
 Use * instead.